mapbox/protozero/doc/macros.md

 ## `PROTOZERO_DO_NOT_USE_BARE_POINTER`

 Can be set to force Protozero to not use bare pointers for some iterators returned from `get_packed_*` calls.
+Use of the bare pointers leads to undefined behaviour according to the C++ standard, so define this if you don't want to have that.

-It is usually not necessary to use this and might affect performance if you do.
+But it is usually not necessary to use this and might affect performance if you do.
 If you are getting errors about unaligned memory access or a SIGBUS, you can try to set this.
-(Please also report on error if this is the case.)
+(Please also report an error if this is the case.)

+If you don't set this, the clang UBSan (Undefined behaviour sanitizer) will report unaligned memory accesses.